 This ultimate guide to automating the accounts receivable process will showcase which aspects of the A/R process can be automated and how they can be automated.
 It will outline the most effective tools, services, and techniques that are available to automate, modernize, and streamline A/R strategy and tactics.

 Traditionally, accounts receivable has been done manually, usually by an accountant or business manager.
 The task of creating invoices, communicating billing, collecting payments, and tracking the cycle was a time-consuming process that could fall prey to human error.

 With the adoption of computers, email, spreadsheets, and accounting software, this process became much more streamlined, allowing the work to become more automated, accurate and require less manpower.
 Now, with the availability of specialized software, A/R automation has taken another step forward, greatly increasing efficiency, reducing errors, and mitigating the need for additional staffing and overhead.

 While automated A/R services can seem like a big investment, the benefits usually vastly outweigh the expense.
-Did you know that invoice automation pays for itself within an average of 6 to 18 months?
+Invoice automation pays for itself within an average of 6 to 18 months.

 Common Issues with the A/R Process

 To better understand the advantages of A/R automation, we need to first explore some of the common issues that businesses face when they are going through the A/R process.

 One of the most common problems in the A/R cycle is invoice emails not being responded to or read.
 According to Forbes, 65% of emails are ignored.
 Most of us are familiar with the “I never received it” excuse.
 Whether or not this is true, being able to track if a client has opened an email will give you crucial information about how to respond.